 However, people can quickly become confused by all of the various initials of the different 12-step groups (known as "fellowships") that are represented on this site.
 Here is some helpful explanation for the newcomer.

-There are five different 12-Step fellowships that address a person's sexual behavior.
+There are at least five different 12-Step fellowships that address a person's sexual behavior.
 They are all based on the original 12-step fellowship, Alcoholics Anonymous (AA).
 From the time of its founding in the 1930's.
 A.A. has been so successful in helping people recover from alcohol dependence that its format has been adapted to many other behaviors.
-Five different fellowships for achieving sexual sobriety originated in different parts of the country within a few years of each other.
-They are:
+Several different fellowships for achieving sexual sobriety originated in different parts of the country within a few years of each other.

 Sexaholics Anonymous (SA)

 SA defines sexual sobriety as no sex with one's self or with anyone outside of "one's partner in a marriage between a man and a woman".
 No SA meeting is allowed to deviate from this policy.
-For that reason this site does not list SA meetings, does not provide a link to Atlanta SA meetings and does not support such blatantly discriminatory practice..
+SA meetings are not listed on this site, but can be found at saatlanta.org/meetings.